Microsoft Store Policies

 11.11 Age Ratings

 You must obtain an age rating for your product when you submit it in Partner Center.
-You are responsible for accurately completing the rating questionnaire to obtain the appropriate rating.
+You are responsible for accurately completing the International Age Rate Coalition (IARC) rating questionnaire during submission to obtain the appropriate rating.

 If your product provides content (such as user-generated, retail or other web-based content) that might be appropriate for a higher age rating than its assigned rating, you must enable users to opt in to receiving such content by using a content filter or by signing in with a pre-existing account.